 >>> Culture and audiovisual: the Council adopts conclusions on risk management in the area of cultural heritage, media literacy and the amendment of the Work Plan for Culture (2019 - 2022)

-On 19 May 2020, Croatian Minister of Culture Nina Obuljen Koržinek chaired a videoconference of EU Ministers of Culture and Audiovisual, with the participation of the European Commissioner for Innovation, Research, Culture, Education and Youth Mariya Gabriel.
+On 19 May 2020, Croatian Minister Nina Obuljen Koržinek chaired a videoconference of EU Ministers of Culture and Audiovisual, with the participation of the European Commissioner for Innovation, Research, Culture, Education and Youth Mariya Gabriel.

 The focus of the videoconference was on the consequences that the COVID-19 crisis continues to have on the cultural and creative sectors.
 The ministers shared their plans regarding next steps that should be taken in the context of re-opening of cultural venues and restart of artistic events and productions.